Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 <a id="tools"></a>
 <h2>Tools Used</h2>

-The project was implemented using Python programming language and the following libraries were used:
+The project was implemented using Python programming language and the following softwares and packages (libraries) were used:

+__Softwares__

+- Jupyter Notebook
+- Power BI

+__Libraries__

 - Sickit-Learn
 - Pandas